 The U.S. federal, state and local government, European member states, and China provide incentives to end users and buyers of EVs and EV charging products in the form of rebates, tax credits and other financial incentives.
 These governmental rebates, tax credits and other financial incentives significantly lower the effective price of EVs and EV charging products or stations to customers.
-However, these incentives may expire on specified dates, end when the allocated funding is no longer available, or be reduced or terminated as a matter of regulatory or legislative policy.
+However, the outcome of the 2024 U.S. presidential election has introduced increased uncertainty regarding these incentives.
+Early actions by the current U.S. administration indicate a potential departure from prior federal support for electric vehicles, including reconsideration of funding programs and national targets.
+Accordingly, these incentives may expire on a particular date, end when the allocated funding is exhausted, or be reduced or terminated as a matter of administrative, regulatory, or legislative policy under the current or future U.S. administration.
 Any reduction in rebates, tax credits or other financial incentives could reduce the demand for EVs and for charging infrastructure, including infrastructure offered by us.